ocademy-ai/machine-learning/_sources/data-science/data-visualization/visualizing-quantities.md

 wingspan.plot()
 ```

 What do you notice immediately?
 There seems to be at least one outlier - that's quite a wingspan!
-A 2300 centimeter wingspan equals 23 meters - are there Pterodactyls roaming Minnesota?
+A 2300-centimeter wingspan equals 23 meters - are there Pterodactyls roaming Minnesota?
 Let's investigate.

 While you could do a quick sort in Excel to find those outliers, which are probably typos, continue the visualization process by working from within the plot.

 Add labels to the x-axis to show what kind of birds are in question: